Environmental issues in Venezuela: Eastern Venezuela

 Several recent oil spills have led to water pollution.
-In February 2012 a PDVSA pipeline ruptured next to the Guarapiche River and fouled it for many days.
+In February 2012 a pipeline of PDVSA ruptured next to the Guarapiche River and fouled it for many days.
 The technicians in charge refused to close down the pumping because they did not want to stop the process, and this led to massive pollution of the area.
 A dam providing water to Maturín was said to be polluted, even though the national government denied this.
 This has led to a rupture between the national government and the Monagas governor.

 Valencia Lake and Valencia Basin

-The Valencia Lake, formerly praised by Alexander von Humboldt for its beauty, is massively polluted due to the countless sewage systems pouring residuals.
+The Valencia Lake, formerly praised by Alexander von Humboldt for its beauty, is massively polluted due to the countless sewage systems pouring wastewater.

 Pollution levels in the whole Carabobo area have increased over the years.
 After the Carabobo governor denounced tap water as no longer drinkable, Hugo Chávez said that was part of an agenda of fear and what the opposition governor said was "nearly criminal".

 The city of Valencia, Los Guayos, Guacara and many other locations get their water supply from the Pao-Cachinche dam to the south of Valencia.
 At the same time, this dam gets about 80% of the sewage systems from Valencia.
 The installations for water treatment, the responsibility of the national government centre Hidrocentro, are in disrepair.
 In 2007 the national government decided to pump water from the Valencia Lake – water unfit for human consumption – to the Pao-Cachinche dam.
 It installed a pumping plant in Los Guayos to do this.